aaronb137/Data-Science-For-Beginners/1-Introduction/03-defining-data/assignment.md

 1. A company has been acquired and now has a parent company.
 The data scientists have received a spreadsheet of customer phone numbers from the parent company.

-Structure Type:
+Structure Type: Structured (spreadsheet)

-Value Type:
+Value Type: Qualitative (phone number)

-Source Type:
+Source Type: Secondary (shared from parent company)

 ---

 2. A smart watch has been collecting heart rate data from its wearer, and the raw data is in JSON format.

-Structure Type:
+Structure Type: Semi-structured (JSON)

-Value Type:
+Value Type: Quantitative (can perform math on heart rate data)

-Source Type:
+Source Type: Primary (data collected directly from user)

 ---

 3. A workplace survey of employee morale that is stored in a CSV file.

-Structure Type:
+Structure Type: Structured (CSV)

-Value Type:
+Value Type: Qualitative (survey)

-Source Type:
+Source Type: Primary (from within company)

 ---